 HRD administers the program for all City employees.
-The City will pay no more than \$3,500 only for tuition and required non-refundable fees for approved course(s) per fiscal year.
+The City will pay no more than \$5,000 only for tuition and required non-refundable fees for approved course(s) per fiscal year for regular full-time employees.
+The City will pay no more than \$2,500 only for tuition and required non-refundable fees for approved course(s) per fiscal year for regular part-time employees working at least twenty (20) hours.
 Funds must first be approved by the City Council and will then be distributed on a first-come, first-serve basis.